 Collection is open to all researchers.
 Manuscript collections and archival records may contain materials with sensitive or confidential information that is protected under federal or state right to privacy laws and regulations, such as the Virginia Public Records Act (Code of Virginia. § 42.1-76-91); and the Virginia Freedom of Information Act (Code of Virginia § 2.2-3705.5).
 Confidential material may include, but is not limited to, educational, medical, and personnel records.
 If sensitive material is found in this collection, please contact a staff member immediately.
 The disclosure of personally identifiable information pertaining to a living individual may have legal consequences for which the College of William and Mary assumes no responsibility.

 Before reproducing or quoting from any materials, in whole or in part, permission must be obtained from the Special Collections Research Center, and the holder of the copyright, if not Swem Library.

-Chiles Thomas Adams Larson is the son of Ralph Kermit Thomas Larson (College of William and Mary student 1924-1925).
-Chiles Larson came to undergraduate studies at the College of William and Mary in 1949 from Maury High School, Norfolk, Virginia.
+Chiles Thomas Adams Larson (1929-2021) was the son of Ralph Kermit Thomas Larson (W&M student 1924-1925).
+Chiles Larson came to undergraduate studies at William & Mary in 1949 from Maury High School, Norfolk, Virginia.
 After one year he left college life for military service during the Korean War.
 Chiles Larson returned in 1956 and graduated with a B.A. in business in 1959.
-He is the author of Virginia’s Past Today, published in 1998.
-Chiles and his wife, Suzanne, were living in Williamsburg, Virginia as of 2004.
-Further information about this individual or organization may be available in the Special Collections Research Center Wiki: .
+He was the author of Virginia’s Past Today (1998) and Barboursville Vineyards: Crafting Great Wines Inspired by Spirits of the Past (2008).